 an 8-foot wide smooth paved shoulder on the downhill side.

-If the WVDOH will not make these amendments to their proposal, the Bicycle Board requests that the MPO deny the WVDOH proposal to amend the TIP to add the proposed TWLTL project.Frank Gmeindl
+If the WVDOH will not make these amendments to their proposal, the Bicycle Board requests that the MPO deny the WVDOH proposal to amend the TIP to add the proposed TWLTL project.

+As you know, Morgantown achieved Bronze Level recognition as a Bicycle Friendly Community last year.
+The City intends to retain the award and even try for a Silver award in 2015 (see Greater Morgantown Bicycle Plan Encouragement Action #16).
+The WVDOH TWLTL as proposed is a step backward for a bicycle friendly community.

+Frank Gmeindl

 Chairman, Morgantown Municipal Bicycle Board